LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_API.rst

 .. c:function:: SUNErrCode SUNLinSolSetZeroGuess(SUNLinearSolver LS, sunbooleantype onoff)

-   This *optional* routine indicates if the upcoming :c:func:`SUNlinSolSolve` call will be made with a zero initial guess (``SUNTRUE``) or a non-zero initial guess (``SUNFALSE``).
+   This *optional* routine indicates if the upcoming :c:func:`SUNLinSolSolve` call will be made with a zero initial guess (``SUNTRUE``) or a non-zero initial guess (``SUNFALSE``).